CptHilda0079/CptHilda0079.github.io/_posts/2025-05-04-TryHackMe-CMesS.md

 ##  Nmap scan results
 ![Nmap_Scan](https://github.com/user-attachments/assets/f1e6287b-61a8-49c4-b385-8a1777c7a5a4)

-For My Nmap scan, I used the -A flag, which includes the following commands: OS detection (-O), Version detection (-sV), Script scanning (-sC, using default NSE scripts) and Traceroute.
+For my Nmap scan, I used the -A flag, which includes the following commands: OS detection (-O), Version detection (-sV), Script scanning (-sC, using default NSE scripts) and Traceroute.
 Analysing the results, I see that the host has an Apache website running and an open SSH port that we can connect to later, when we have credentials.

 ## Main webpage
 ![HomePage](https://github.com/user-attachments/assets/599b115e-c83c-46e6-ba64-7841f042cb23)

 Checking out the website on port 80 (http), we have a Gila CMS page.
-There does not seem to be any visible vulnerability here, I can further explore possible file paths and subdomains to find further information.
+There is no visible vulnerability here, I can further explore possible file paths and subdomains to find further information.

 ## Domain/Subdomain enumeration
 ![Dirb](https://github.com/user-attachments/assets/f8f67bb0-b3fd-45f4-ad43-775b4779868a)

-To enumerate filepaths I use gobuster with a standard directory (dir) scan.
-From the gobuster results I find a myriad of file paths.
-After exploring these paths, I find that the /admin page redirects to a login page.
+To enumerate file paths, I use Gobuster with a standard directory (dir) scan.
+The Gobuster results yield a myriad of file paths.
+After exploring these paths, I found that the /admin page redirects to a login page.
 I do not have any credentials for this page, so we will have to explore further.

 ![Subdomain_enum](https://github.com/user-attachments/assets/61596da1-c957-47ce-af84-63839be2b515)